Last updated on January 9, 2025

 I hate to burst the bubble of any Primal Vigor lovers out there, but I find the card to be quite horrendous in a meta full of Treasure tokens, and I always caution against being the player who spends their mana and cards on effects that help everyone else out just as much as you.

-Of course, I’m not here to yuck your yum, and Doubling Season is twice the price, so as always, play what makes you happy and what works for you!
+Of course, I’m not here to yuck your yum, and Doubling Season is much more expensive, so as always, play what makes you happy and what works for you!
 Now it’s time for you to sound off.
 Am I being too harsh on Primey-V?
 Are there other corner cases where you’d rather have it over Doubling Season?
 Have you ever won off the back of an opponent’s effect?
 Let me know in the comments below or over in the Draftsim Discord.

 Thank you for making Draftsim your #1 stop for all things Magic!